 After moving recently, and kissing my outdoor kitchen area goodbye (I’m tearing up), I had to build a table or grill island for my Large Big Green Egg.
 After looking at a lot of options, this is the design I finally went with.
 It is a pretty easy build that will give you a lot of storage and a nice sized countertop.
 The following is a guide to start you down the path of building your own DIY Big Green Egg Table or Classic Joe Kamado Joe Table.
 This DIY Big Green Egg Table requires a few power tools and little time, but not a ton of skill.
-If you love your Big Green Egg, then give it a good home to hang out in.
+If you love your Big Green Egg or Kamado Joe, then give it a good home to hang out in.
 Having some counter space and storage for all of your grill grates and gadgets will make the next year of grilling and smoking a lot more fun!

 This is for a Large Big Green Egg or Classic Joe Kamado Joe with almost 3 ft of counter space on each side of the Kamado Smoker.
 I like a lot of space on each side to set pans and smoking equipment.
 The best part about building your own table is… you can customize the table any way you want.
 Feel free to make changes.
 I built this table entirely out of cedar material.
 You can use pine if you want to save some money, just make sure to seal it or have it under a canopy to extend its life.
 Let’s get started…

 - 10″ Miter Saw such as the Dewalt 10″ Miter Saw.
 You can use a handheld circular saw, but highly reccommend buying a miter saw if you do not have one.
 It will save you tons of time and make building things a lot more fun.